Improving Reverse k Nearest Neighbors Queries

-Under the above strategy, it is sufficient to ensure that any point not belonging to $S_{dist}$ can be discriminated by at least one point in $S_{dist}$.
-Since the expected size of $S_{dist}$ is $O(\sqrt{k})$ (see Section~5), the computational complexity of finding a discriminant point for a point by exhaustive searching the discriminant set is $O(\sqrt{k})$.
-Obviously, it is not a good idea to match candidate points with their discriminant point in this way.
+Under the above strategy, it is sufficient to ensure that any point not belonging to $S_{dist}$ can be determined by at least one point in $S_{dist}$.
+Since the expected size of $S_{dist}$ is $O(\sqrt{k})$ (see Section~5), the computational complexity of finding a determine point for a point by exhaustive searching the determine set is $O(\sqrt{k})$.
+Obviously, it is not a good idea to match candidate points with their determine point in this way.
 Therefore, we propose a method based on Voronoi diagrams to improve the efficiency of this process.

 Given a Voronoi diagram $VD(P)$ of a point set $P$ and a continuous region $RG$, the vast majority of points in $RG$ have at least one Voronoi neighbor lying in $RG$ \cite{DBLP:journals/corr/abs-1912-00426}.
-For any discriminant point, its discriminant region is a continuous region (ellipse region or hyperbola region).
-So for a non-discriminant point, there is high probability that at least one of its Voronoi neighbors can discriminate it or shares a discriminant point with it.
-Therefore, when accessing a candidate point, if the point can be discriminated by one of its Voronoi neighbors or the discriminant point of one of its Voronoi neighbors, this point can be determined whether belongs to the R$k$NNs.
-Otherwise, we say that this point is almost impossible to be discriminated by any known discriminate point and it should be marked as a discriminate point.
+For any determine point, its determine region is a continuous region (ellipse region or hyperbola region).
+So for a non-determine point, there is high probability that at least one of its Voronoi neighbors can determine it or shares a determine point with it.
+Therefore, when accessing a candidate point, if the point can be determined by one of its Voronoi neighbors or the determine point of one of its Voronoi neighbors, this point can be determined whether belongs to the R$k$NNs.
+Otherwise, we say that this point is almost impossible to be determined by any known determine point and it should be marked as a determine point.
 Recall Lemma~\ref{lemma:not_exceed_6}, in two dimensions, the expected number of Voronoi neighbors per point is 6, which is a constant.
-By using the above approach we can find the discriminant point for a non-discriminant point with a computational complexity of $O(1)$.
+By using the above approach we can find the determine point for a non-determine point with a computational complexity of $O(1)$.